Mishavint/mini-STM-Bank/README.md

 # What is it?
-It is web bank, where you can keep your money
+This is an educational project, web bank, where you can store your money

 ## Rest api
 If you want to get info about your account, you have to call Get user